-You must specify whether the part is managed as part of a batch.
 You can configure optional attributes to define how a part is tracked in your inventory.
 For example, you can assign a commodity code to a part, associate the part with a meter, and specify that a part is condition-enabled.
 For configuration-managed parts, you can also specify a category for the part and whether the part is software.

-The Part tab includes sub-tabs that contain the following information:
+The Part tab includes subtabs that contain the following information: